The anti-doping rules

 New Zealand’s Sports Anti-Doping Rules reflect those of the World Anti-Doping Agency (WADA) and its World Anti-Doping Code.
 WADA’s Code and Standards are recognised throughout the world.

-There are ten key anti-doping rules.
+There are eleven key anti-doping rules.
 We’ve summarised these below.

 You should not:

 - use or attempt to use a prohibited substance or method

 - evade testing or refuse to provide a sample for drug testing

 - fail on three occasions within twelve months to provide whereabouts information or miss a test (if you’re Registered Testing Pool athlete)

 - tamper or attempt to tamper with any part of the doping control process

 - traffick or attempt to traffick a prohibited substance or method